Super savory mushroom fajitas - yes, please!

 - 2 tablespoons coconut oil

-- 2 cups mushrooms sliced thick, such as portobello or shiitake, but any kind will work
+- 2 cups mushroom sliced thick, such as portobello or shiitake, but any kind will work

-- 1 medium red bell pepper, sliced into thin strips
+- 1 red bell pepper medium, sliced into thin strips

-- 1 medium red onion, sliced into thin strips
+- 1 red onion medium, sliced into thin strips

 - 2 tablespoons lime juice